Shareholder benefit: Overview

 On the other hand, about 30 companies discontinue shareholder benefits each year due to operational issues such as delisting or deteriorating business performance or due to a sense of unfairness to foreign investors, who do not receive such benefits.
 As a ratio, 20% to 30% of companies repeal shareholder benefits yearly.
 The reasons were either delisting (67%) or fair profit distribution consideration (33%).

 As of August 2016, the most common types of shareholder benefits are cash vouchers (tradeable coupons redeemable for the company’s goods or services, 471 companies), followed by food products (453 companies).
 Kaisha Shikiho (Japanese Company Quarterly Handbook) publishes as an appendix a table of rankings on actual dividend yields, including shareholder benefits.
 In the annual shareholder-benefit popularity rankings conducted by brokerage firms and stock information websites, such companies as AEON, Yoshinoya HD, Oriental Land, ANA Holdings are regular favorites.

 The date of allotment (vesting) is typically at the end of accounting periods, the end of the interim accounting periods, or both.
 Companies whose fiscal year ends in March, which is common in Japan, provide their shareholder benefits in the mid-year Chūgen season or the year-end Seibo period.
 Some families split shares by family members (i.e., purchase them under different names) and receive multiple benefit items.
 Others redeem obtained benefit coupons (discount coupons, gift certificates, etc.) through internet auctions or voucher shops, where cash-convertible items are sold at a reduced price.

 In addition, overseas investors, investment trusts, and funds redeem items obtained through shareholder benefits (especially cash vouchers and discount coupons that can only be used in Japan) and distribute profits to their investors, although the amount is small compared to dividends.
-Compared to dividends.
 Most corporate shareholders also redeem such items.
 Many companies offer shareholder benefits even if they do not pay dividends, so many individual investors purchase shares for benefits.
 Therefore, the number of trades tends to increase on the so-called date of allotment and ex-dividend date.

 Privately held companies may also offer shareholder benefits.
 For example, even before the company went public, StarFlyer had been distributing shareholder discount coupons that allowed holders to purchase tickets at about half the regular price.
 Similarly, the Osaka Port Transport System had been distributing half-year valid all-line passes (unlimited rides between Osaka Port Station and Nakafuto Station) when it independently operated its own routes.
 Starbucks had a shareholder benefit program, which was unusual for a U.S.-funded company, but it was repealed due to the company’s delisting following the tender offer announced in 2014.